-In a world where natural resources such as food, fuel and water are less accessible for millions of people, the potential for violent social unrest is ever present.
-The Global Chaos Map Project gives us valuable insights into patterns of unrest and global trends.
-Project outputs include an interactive map (under development) and a freely available database.
+In a world where natural resources such as food, fuel and water are less accessible for millions, the potential for violent social unrest is ever present.
+The Global Chaos Map Project gives us insights into patterns of unrest and global trends.

 Governments, the private sector and NGOs all have a role to play in mitigating social unrest and effectively managing our natural resources.
 Early intervention policy and programme design, anchored in risk management and peace building, is crucial.

-The Global Chaos Map Project is led by the Global Sustainability Institute at ARU.
+The Global Chaos Map Project is led by the Global Sustainability Institute at ARU and is part of the Global Risk and Resilience research theme.
 By recording past events of unrest or deaths related to access to natural resources, the project gives us valuable insights into patterns of unrest and global trends – and the factors that contribute to regions being vulnerable, now and in the future.
 Findings from the project support early intervention design.

 We use a data extraction and mapping tool to match natural resource security issues with events of violent social unrest during the period 2005–2017.
 These are events that result in death (including suicide) – deemed ‘chaos’.